drewcaelanhoward/Alert-Rule--PowerShell-Suspicious-Web-Request-/README.md

 Sometimes when a bad actor has access to a system, they will attempt to download malicious payloads or tools directly from the internet to expand their control or establish persistence.
 This is often achieved using legitimate system utilities like PowerShell to blend in with normal activity.
 By leveraging commands such as Invoke-WebRequest, they can download files or scripts from an external server and immediately execute them, bypassing traditional defenses or detection mechanisms.
 This tactic is a hallmark of post-exploitation activity, enabling them to deploy malware, exfiltrate data, or establish communication channels with a command-and-control (C2) server.
 Detecting this behavior is critical to identifying and disrupting an ongoing attack.

-When processes are executed/run on the local VM, logs will be forwarded to Microsoft Defender for Endpoint under the DeviceProcessEvents table.
-These logs are then forwarded to the Log Analytics Workspace being used by Microsoft Sentinel, our SIEM.
-Within Sentinel, we will define an alert to trigger when PowerShell is used to download a remote file from the internet.

 ---